The Cam & Pistons

 The idea is to get more lift and duration in order to move more air through your engine.
 A 1105T cam from Kubota is ground with more lift and duration but still would not hold up to a reground cam.

 So a stock piston has between .050 to .055 recess cut into them.
 I have found you need about .080 to .100 for these reground cams.
+An alternative is cutting 40 to 60 off piston tops and doing recess cut of only 20 to 30.

 You need to remember by cutting your pistons you will lower compression and to some degree this is a good thing and will improve high end performance when using a turbo.